 The article reminds educators that … “phonics needs to be taught systematically, sequentially, cumulatively and on a daily basis – to the point of automaticity.
 Well-designed programs, such as the examples here, have a clearly designed scope and sequence, building from basic code to advanced code knowledge… Consistent use of the same program, particularly in the early years, reduces the likelihood of cognitive overload by ensuring that the same instructional language, activities, resourcing, and content are used throughout the school.
 The fundamental difference between the range of high-quality phonics programs currently available is not significant.
 Rather factors that are likely to influence the success of a program include: the amount and quality of training provided to the teaching staff, the time dedicated to the delivery of content, resourcing and ongoing support available to teachers, and the fidelity of the program delivery.”
 Read the full article here Bulletin (2022) Vol 58: pp: 12 & 13

-Tip 2: For Best Results, Establish a Whole School Literacy Plan
+Tip 2: Establish a Whole School Literacy Plan for Best Results

 To secure the full benefits of PLD, the PLD Tracking Sheets must be implemented.
 The provision of programs and training is not enough to secure the full implementation benefits.
 Through the tracking sheets, classroom teachers report on skill development and develop a termly teaching plan.
 In addition, school leaders can access free support and ‘coaching’ from the PLD team.
 This will support the school when implementing the UK Phonics Screening Check for Year 1.

 It is imperative that schools remove leveled readers such as PM and replace them with decodable reading books.
 Decodable texts are an essential part of the SSP approach and have been proven to be an effective conduit between phonics and reading.
 Decodable texts support young readers by presenting decodable words that correspond to the phonic concepts they are learning in class.
 In this way, students practice applying their alphabet, phonic knowledge, and blending skills, and typically develop strong reading accuracy.
 This will support the school when implementing the UK Phonics Screening Check for Year 1.

-Tip 5: Real & Nonsense Decodable eBooks to Prepare Students for the Phonics Screening Check
+Tip 5: Introduce Real & Nonsense Decodable eBooks to Prepare Students for the Phonics Screening Check

 Nonsense words are, by definition, words a child will never have seen before.
 Because children will not have been exposed to them, they won’t be able to use their visual memories to read them.
 As a rule, nonsense words are recommended as a testing tool rather than a teaching tool.
 Read more here.